intel-analytics/zoo-icpd/cloud-pak-for-data-install.md

 kubectl create -f
 ```
 3. Verify if the Analytics Zoo add-on tile is enabled on the Cloud Pak for Data UI with 'Open' link and also the version number is 0.5.1.
-### Disable Analytics Zoo add-on
-If you want to disable the Analytics Zoo add-on in your Cloud Pak for Data cluster, please do the following steps:

 ## Using Analytics Zoo
 After you enable the Analytics Zoo add-on, you can click "Open" link in the Analytics Zoo Add-on page, then you'll see the Jupyter notebook with analytics zoo.